 Personalization with AI-powered techniques also allows for upselling opportunities.
 With it, you can create tailored offers for guests.
 Modi's research has shown that 45% of hotel bookings are credited to personalized marketing based on AI use.

-Overall, AI technologies demonstrate clear return on investment for companies that choose to share the technology with their travelers.
+Overall, AI technologies demonstrate a clear return on investment for companies that choose to share the technology with their travelers.
+AI is a great power, but as you know, with great power comes great responsibility.
+Generative AI in travel carries several important risks that organisations must manage to protect customers, comply with regulations, and preserve trust.

 Data sources for Generative AI in travel